Olive Zakharov: Senate career

 Zakharov subsequently sought preselection to run as a Labor Senate candidate in Victoria at the double dissolution 1983 federal election.
-She received the fifth position on the Labor ticket, and easily swept into parliament in the landslide Labor victory, taking the final position well ahead of her nearest rival, Democrat John Siddons.
+She received the fifth position on the Labor ticket, and easily swept into parliament in the landslide Labor victory.
 She soon established herself as a loyal member of the Socialist Left faction and as an advocate for equal rights for women and the rights of the disadvantaged.
 This early advocacy for progressive causes brought her the second ever Australian Humanist of the Year award in 1984.
 Due to having won the tenth spot in 1983, Zakharov was forced to face election against the following year, but was once again comfortably returned.
-Once asked why she had begun a political career so late in life, Zakharov compared herself to marathon runner Cliff Young and stated, "Late runs can be very successful."
+Once asked why she had begun a political career so late in life, Zakharov compared herself to marathon runner Cliff Young and stated, "[l]ate runs can be very successful."

 Throughout the 1980s, Zakharov remained a loyal member of the party, but made her voice heard on a number of issues.
 She was the lone voice of dissent when the other five members of the Senate Select Committee on Video Material urged the banning of X-rated videos in 1984.
 Two years later, Zakharov and Senator Rosemary Crowley opposed legislation against scientific experimentation on human embryos that had been proposed by conservative independent Brian Harradine.
 The remainder of the select committee set up to evaluate the proposal supported a compromise majority report that severely limited scientific experimentation; in a high-profile dissenting report, Zakharov and Crowley urged that the parents of the embryos have the final say as to how they were used, and were highly critical of the absolute pro-life arguments employed by the majority.
 While the report was overlooked by the government at the time, it was later largely adopted by the New South Wales Law Reform Commission.
 Zakharov also remained involved in her local community; she used her political connections to help save her historic neighbourhood in Port Melbourne from demolition, and at one point painted "NOT FOR SALE" on her roof in order to promote the message.

 In 1988, Zakharov was the only 1st world politician invited to witness the first destruction of nuclear weapons at a ceremony in the Soviet Union after the signing of a disarmament agreement.
 Upon returning from the USSR, she described the occasion as "the chance of a thousand lifetimes".
 Four years later, she joined a crossbench group (along with Labor's Chris Schacht, Bruce Childs and Margaret Reynolds and the Liberal Party's Baden Teague) to become involved in the international campaign to free jailed Israeli scientist Mordechai Vanunu.